-We are not daily beggars that beg from door to door, But we are neighbors' children whom you have seen before
+We are not daily beggars that beg from door to door, But we are neighbours children whom you have seen before Love and joy...

 Good master and good mistress, as you sit beside the fire, Pray think of us poor children who wander in the mire.